 £1,065 per person sharing in a double room.

 £1,195 for one person in a double room.

 The price includes the speaker and a tour manager, accommodation with daily breakfasts, one dinner with wine, Vaporetto pass, admissions to sites as mentioned in the itinerary.

 Please note flights are not included.

 Accommodation and meals

-The hotel: Hotel Santa Marina, Venice (4 star), or similar.
+The hotel: Hotel Santa Marina, Venice (3 stars).

-We make our way around Venice on foot and by vaporetto.
-Expect a lot of walking on uneven surfaces.
+Expect a lot of walking, often on uneven surfaces.
 Steps and standing around are unavoidable.
 We use the Vaporetto several times.

 Please check www.gov.uk/foreign-travel-advice before you book to make sure you are happy with the advice for the places you are visiting.

 "We found the whole experience wonderful and at a very low cost."